pactus-project/pactus.org/website/_i18n/en/user-guides/grpc-basic-auth/index.md

 ### Generate by using htpasswd tool

-Your instructions are clear and informative.
-I've made minor edits for clarity and consistency:

 1. Install the `htpasswd` tool from [Apache](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 2. Use the `htpasswd` command-line tool to generate a bcrypt-hashed password.
 Here's the general syntax: